richelbilderbeek/lesson_mermaid/docs/reflections/20250410/README.md

 mermaid graph, so that is at least something.
 But it was not a complete session at all :-/

-Next time, only do mindmap and flowchart: it gaves a lot of air to the course that the learners can use.
+Next time, only do mindmap and flowchart: it gives a lot of air to the course that the learners can use.
 I expect that the learners write down that they needed more time, and I already agree.
 Note that I already simplified the course material to have more time for exercises.